AdeAdecodes/short/README.md

 - Use [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test the API endpoints.
 - Check console logs for `In-Memory Mode` confirmation when `USE_IN_MEMORY=true` is enabled.
 - Confirm API requests are hitting the right base URL (`localhost` or your Render URL).
-- Add CORS headers if testing frontend and backend on different ports.

 ---